xmtp/libxmtp/bindings_swift/README.md

 2. **Build a new XMTPRustSwift.xcframework and push it to the `xmtp-rust-swift` repo**
 - Make sure you're in `bindings_swift` crate
-- After you make your code changes (and maybe even add a unit test) the utter: `make swift` to build and push the XMTPRustSwift.xcframework file to xmtp-rust-swift
+- After you make your code changes (and maybe even add a unit test) then utter: `make swift` to build and push the XMTPRustSwift.xcframework file to xmtp-rust-swift

 Possible issues: You need toolchains (run `make download-toolchains` from above)